fishnsotong/fishnsotong.github.io/home.md

 ### service projects

-**Foundry (2021 – present)** \
+**Project Glitch (2020)** \
-Making electronics and programming to more accessible to students from all backgrounds in Singapore.
+Making robotics and electronics tinkering to more accessible to students from all backgrounds in MacPherson, Singapore.

 ## writing and photography
 I'm a [film photographer][photos] exploring portraiture and street photography.